felbinger/AdminGuide/docs/20_installation.md

     ```
 === "other"
     ```bash
-    # a list off all types, witch are supported by your system: (second line)
+    # a list off all types, which are supported by your system: (second line)
     ssh-keygen -h

     ssh-keygen -t <type>